What is Radial Immunodiffusion?

 - Test Antigen 2

-- The concentration of the unknown was determined by measuring the concentration against the ring diameter from the graph.
+- Determine the concentration of the unknown antigen by measuring the ring diameter and referencing it to the graph created in the previous step.

 Create a graph that shows the size of the precipitin-based ring (on the Y-axis) in relation to the antigen concentration (on the X-axis) on the standard graph paper.
 Find the concentration of the unidentified antigen by determining the concentration against the ring diameter.